jcink/antiflood/README.md

 Anti-HTTP flood (Apache Only)
 ============

-This script helps to prevent and neutralize Apache floods / DDoS attacks.
+This script helps to prevent and neutralize Apache floods / DDoS attacks on Linux.
 Unfortunately it is not as effective as it used to be because many DDoS attacks are not layer-7, but if you have no protection at all and keep getting HTTP floods using apache server, then this will help you weed out some of the drive-by bad guys hitting your server.